21 Days Uganda to Rwanda Bird and Wildlife Photography Tour

 DAY 2 Uganda Rwanda Birding Tour: Birding Tour to L. Mburo National Park via Mabamba Swamps for the Shoebill

-Early in the morning, we bird Via Mabamba Swamps for the elusive Shoebill, Some papyrus endemics, the African and Lesser Jacanas, the White-faced and Fulvous Whistling Ducks, Blue-breasted Bee-eater, Carruther`s Cisticola, The Black-Chested, Brown and Western Banded Snake-Eagles, a number of Gull and Heron Species and other water birds species to L. Mburo National Park for our night.
+Early in the morning, we bird Via Mabamba Swamps for the elusive Shoebill, Some papyrus endemics, the African and Lesser Jacanas, the White-faced and Fulvous Whistling Ducks, Blue-breasted Bee-eater, Carruther’s Cisticola, The Black-Chested, Brown and Western Banded Snake-Eagles, several Gull and Heron Species and other water birds species to L. Mburo National Park for our night.
 We have a short stop at the Equator for an informative talk, photography and the equator experience.

 DAY 3 Uganda Rwanda Birding Tour: Birdwatching Tour to Rwanda from Uganda